 Just keep in mind the hurricane threat.
 According to one popular study, the Palm Beach area is subject to tropical storm winds every two years or so.

 7. Surrey, UK

-Since the early 20th century, Surrey has been attracting ever more famous retirees to its countryside.
-Celebrities such as Ringo Starr, Eric Clapton, silver screen legend Michael Caine, and even Michael Gambon (sometimes known as Dumbledore) all live here.
-This should come as no surprise thanks to Surrey’s close proximity to London, its historic mansions, and its many golf courses and tennis clubs.
+Ringo Starr, Eric Clapton and silver screen veteran Michael Caine all live here.
+This should come as no surprise thanks to Surrey’s close proximity to London, its historic mansions and its many golf courses and tennis clubs.

 8. Jackson, Wyoming, US

 This quiet mountain town in Wyoming has become a rancher’s paradise for famous retirees.
-Harrison Ford has owned an 800-acre ranch in Jackson for over 20 years, and since then Tiger Woods, Dick Cheney, and Sandra Bullock have all purchased their own country properties here.
-This picturesque town is completely surrounded by the forests and mountains of Grand Teton National Park and nearby Yellowstone National Park.
+Harrison Ford has owned an 800-acre ranch in Jackson for over 20 years, while Dick Cheney and Sandra Bullock have purchased properties here in recent years.

 9. Mallorca, Spain